eclipse-volttron/volttron-openadr-ven/README.md

     vctl install volttron-openadr-ven --agent-config utils/config_toy_ven.json --tag openadr --start
     ```

-1. Observe the logs to verify that the Event from the local VTN was received by the VolttronOpenADRVEN agent
+1. Observe the logs to verify that the Event from the local VTN was received by the VolttronOpenADRVEN agent.
+The topic follows this format "openadr/event/<event_id>/<ven-name>".

     ```shell
     tail -f volttron.log